vishaltelangre/editorjs-alert/README.md

 - Run `yarn install`.
 - Run `yarn dev` to continuously watch for the changes made in `./src/index.js` and updates a development bundle under `./dist` folder.
 - Open `./examples/development.html` in the browser to verify the tool's functionality.

+## Publishing to NPM

+- Run `yarn build` to build the production bundle, bump the version in `package.json`.
+- Commit and push the changes.
+- Create a release new tag for the bumped version (e.g. `git tag v1.0.2`).
+- Push the tag using `git push --tags`.
+- Publish the package to NPM using `yarn publish`.

 ## License